xDaryamo/puccini/puccini-tosca/README.md

 `compile` but does not emit Clout.
 Instead, it provides you various flages for examining the internal workings of Puccini's TOSCA parser.

-Use `--stop/-s` to specify a [phase](../tosca/parser/) (1-5) at which you wish the parser to stop.
+By default Puccini will attempt all [5 parser phases](../tosca/parser/).
+This is in order to give users as complete a problem report as possible.
+However, if you're getting too many problems it may be useful to specify `--stop/-s` with a phase number (1-5) at which you wish the to stop.
-This could be useful if you're getting too many problems in your report and wish to minimize them to a more manageable list.
 Note that `-s 0` will skip the TOSCA parser entirely and just check that the YAML input is readable.

 `--dump/-d` is used to dump the internal data of phases.
 You may specify multiple phases to dump using ",", e.g. `-d 2,3,4`.
 Per phase you will see: